Product Design for 16 to 18 Year Olds

 This course is a focused and fast-paced introduction to product design.
-It gives students a taster of the many skills used to complete a successful design project.
-Students are encouraged to explore ideas and experiment with materials through sketching and model making.
-It is a unique hands-on project based learning experience, giving an insight into what it is like studying at CSM.
+You will get a taster of the many skills needed to complete a successful design project within the field of 3D objects.
+You are encouraged to explore ideas and experiment with materials through sketching and model making.
+It is a unique hands-on and project-based learning experience that gives you an insight into what it is like studying at Central Saint Martins.

-During this course, students work independently and sometimes in groups on their own project set to a specific brief.
-Students are guided through the design process, which includes areas such as research, strategy, idea generation, design development and feedback.
+During this course you will work independently, and sometimes in a group, on your own project set to a specific brief.
+You will be guided through the design process including areas such as research, strategy, idea generation and design development.
 Different theories and industry topics within product design are introduced by short talks, videos and workshops.
-It is expected that students do lots of drawing and experiment with three-dimensional form.
-On the final day students, get the opportunity to present their work in an exhibition-style environment where they receive invaluable feedback.
+It is expected that you engage with all stages of the design process as well as produce lots of drawings and experiment with three-dimensional form through model making.
+On the last day you get the opportunity to present all your work in an exhibition-style environment where you will receive invaluable feedback to help you progress.

-On completion of this course, students will get an understanding of the design processes and how to apply this to projects.
-Students gain the ability to communicate and present ideas trough drawing and three-dimensional form.
-This course is packed with information to reference and study further.
-It is an ideal opportunity for students to explore and experiment with disciplines within product design and to obtain appropriate material for portfolio applications.
+On completion of this course you will get an understanding of the design processes and how to apply this to your design projects.
+You will also gain the ability to communicate and present ideas trough drawing and three-dimensional form.
+In addition, this course is packed with information to reference and study further.
+It is an ideal opportunity for you to explore and experiment with disciplines within product design and to obtain appropriate material for a portfolio application.